Graduate Certificate in Environmental Humanities

 Kalyanakrishnan Sivaramakrishnan (10 Sachem St., Rm.
 128; email@example.com)

-Faculty associated with the program Laura Barraclough (American Studies), Paola Bertucci (History; History of Science & Medicine), Ned Blackhawk (History; American Studies), Jill Campbell (English), Carol Carpenter (Forestry & Environmental Studies), Benjamin Cashore (Forestry & Environmental Studies), Oksana Chefranova (Film & Media Studies), Susan Clark (Forestry & Environmental Studies), Deborah Coen (History of Science & Medicine), Edward Cooke, Jr. (History of Art), Ivano Dal Prete (History), Wai Chee Dimock (American Studies; English), Amity Doolittle (Forestry & Environmental Studies), Michael Dove (Forestry & Environmental Studies; Anthropology), Justin Farrell (Forestry & Environmental Studies), Paul Freedman (History), Reinaldo Funes Monzote (Visiting; MacMillan Center), Jay Gitlin (History), John Grim (Forestry & Environmental Studies), Robert Harms (History), Alanna Hickey (English), Paul Kennedy (History), Benedict Kiernan (History), Verlyn Klinkenborg (English; Forestry & Environmental Studies), Jonathan Kramnick (English), Douglas Kysar (Law School), Anthony Leiserowitz (Forestry & Environmental Studies), Katja Lindskog (English), J.G.
-Manning (Classics; History), Michael Mendez (Forestry & Environmental Studies), Lisa Messeri (Anthropology), Alan Mikhail (History), Charles Musser (American Studies; Film & Media Studies; Theater Studies); Peter Perdue (History), John Peters (English; Film & Media Studies); Richard Prum (Ecology & Evolutionary Biology), Jennifer Raab (History of Art), Joanna Radin (History of Science & Medicine; Anthropology; History), William Rankin (History), Kristin Reynolds (Forestry & Environmental Studies), Carolyn Roberts (History of Science & Medicine; African American Studies); Douglas Rogers (Anthropology), Elihu Rubin (School of Architecture; American Studies), Paul Sabin (History; American Studies), Oswald Schmitz (Forestry & Environmental Studies; Ecology & Environmental Biology), Stuart Schwartz (History), James Scott (Political Science; Anthropology; Forestry & Environmental Studies), Kalyanakrishnan Sivaramakrishnan (Anthropology; Forestry & Environmental Studies), Gary Tomlinson (Music; Humanities), Mary Evelyn Tucker (Forestry & Environmental Studies; Divinity School; Religious Studies), John Wargo (Forestry & Environmental Studies), Michael Warner (English; American Studies), Harvey Weiss (Near Eastern Languages & Civilizations; Forestry & Environmental Studies), Kenneth Winkler (Philosophy), Carl Zimmer (Adjunct; School of Medicine)
+Faculty associated with the program Sunil Amrith (History), Laura Barraclough (American Studies), Paola Bertucci (History; History of Science & Medicine), Ned Blackhawk (History; American Studies), Jill Campbell (English), Carol Carpenter (School of the Environment), Oksana Chefranova (Film & Media Studies), Susan Clark (School of the Environment), Deborah Coen (History of Science & Medicine), Edward Cooke, Jr. (History of Art), Ivano Dal Prete (History), Amity Doolittle (School of the Environment), Michael Dove (School of the Environment; Anthropology), Fabian Drixler (History), Justin Farrell (School of the Environment), Paul Freedman (History), Reinaldo Funes Monzote (Visiting; MacMillan Center), Jay Gitlin (History), John Grim (School of the Environment), Robert Harms (History), Alanna Hickey (English), Cajetan Iheka (English), Matthew Jacobson (American Studies; African American Studies; History), Paul Kennedy (History), Benedict Kiernan (History), Verlyn Klinkenborg (English; School of the Environment), Jonathan Kramnick (English), Douglas Kysar (Law School), Anthony Leiserowitz (School of the Environment), Katja Lindskog (English), J.G.
+Manning (Classics; History), Lisa Messeri (Anthropology), Alan Mikhail (History), Charles Musser (American Studies; Film & Media Studies; Theater Studies), John Peters (English; Film & Media Studies), Richard Prum (Ecology & Evolutionary Biology), Jennifer Raab (History of Art), Joanna Radin (History of Science & Medicine; Anthropology; History), William Rankin (History), Kristin Reynolds (School of the Environment), Carolyn Roberts (History of Science & Medicine; African American Studies), Douglas Rogers (Anthropology), Elihu Rubin (School of Architecture; American Studies), Paul Sabin (History; American Studies), Oswald Schmitz (School of the Environment; Ecology & Environmental Biology), Stuart Schwartz (History), Kalyanakrishnan Sivaramakrishnan (Anthropology; School of the Environment), Gary Tomlinson (Music; Humanities), Mary Evelyn Tucker (School of the Environment; Divinity School; Religious Studies), John Wargo (School of the Environment), Michael Warner (English; American Studies), Harvey Weiss (Near Eastern Languages & Civilizations; School of the Environment), Kenneth Winkler (Philosophy), Carl Zimmer (Adjunct; School of Medicine)

 Graduate Certificate in Environmental Humanities

-The Certificate in Environmental Humanities is available to students already enrolled in a Ph.D. program at Yale who seek to establish a strong foundation in environmental humanities topics and methodologies across the humanities disciplines.
-Students who complete the Graduate Certificate will gain skills working in interdisciplinary environmental settings and representing humanities perspectives on a broad range of environmental topics.
+The Graduate Certificate in Environmental Humanities is available to students already enrolled in a Ph.D. program at Yale who seek to establish a strong foundation in environmental humanities topics and methodologies across the humanities disciplines.
+Students who complete the graduate certificate will gain skills working in interdisciplinary environmental settings and representing humanities perspectives on a broad range of environmental topics.
 Interested students are strongly encouraged to register for the certificate by meeting with the director of graduate studies (DGS) during their first year.